Information Loss and Disparate Effects in Network Embeddings: Proofs for 2-Block SBMs

 \embeddinglimitregimes*

 \begin{proof} Let $\rho$ be the sparsity parameter of the uniform vertex sampling, and our two-community SBM have parameters $(a,(p,q,r))$.
 Let $K$ be the matrix of ERM-minimizing inner products (that is, $K_{i,j} = \langle \hat \omega_i, \hat \omega_j\rangle$).
-By Morgane's theorem, we know that $K$ will converge to a positive definite block matrix
+By Davison \& Austern \yrcite{davison2023asymptotics}, $K$ converges to a positive definite block matrix

 where the block sizes are $an, (1-a)n$, corresponding to the sizes of the SBM communities.
-We're interested in the values of $K_1, K_2, K_3$ that minimize the empirical risk (Eq.~\ref{eq:empirical-risk}):
+We wish to find the values of $K_1, K_2, K_3$ that minimize the empirical risk (Eq.~\ref{eq:empirical-risk}):

 Denoting the two SBM communities by $A,B$, we split the sum into cases: